Outdoor Lighting Process

 When all the fixtures are connected and mounted – be they in trees, on walls, or in the ground – the landscape is cleaned up and restored to its original condition.
 Together, we make any final adjustments during the night focus session.
 I may also need to teach you how to use control devices if that is part of your outdoor lighting plan.

 The final step is discussing maintenance procedures to keep the system optimal.
-I am open to teaching homeowners how to protect their own investment.
-Many clients opt to utilize my on-going maintenance services.
+I am open to teaching homeowners how to protect their investments.
+Many clients opt to utilize my ongoing maintenance services.

 The reality is that landscape lighting exists in a living outdoor environment and is subject to the whims of the four seasons.
 Despite taking precautions by using the best materials and installation practices, plants still grow, dirt and debris accumulate, and people or animals can come into contact with fixtures and knock them out of alignment.